256foundation/Hydra-Pool-website/README.md

 `url = "http://host.docker.internal:8332"`

-Next you want to set the username and password, you will want these credentials to match what you used in your "bitcoin.conf" file for “rpcuser” and “rpcpassword”so that you can make the RPC connection.
+Next you want to set the username and password, you will want these credentials to match what you used in your "bitcoin.conf" file for “rpcuser” and “rpcpassword” so that you can make the RPC connection.

 Leave the logging information on the defaults.

 Leave the api information on the defaults.

 For the API authentication, you want to update the “auth_user” and “auth_token” to your own generated credentials if you are making this a publicly accessible pool server.
-Otherwise, if this is just for your own private use and is not publicly accessible then you can leave the defaults and skip down to the part about making the "prometheus.yml" file.
+Otherwise, if this is just for your own private use and is not publicly accessible then you can leave the defaults and skip down to the part about starting your Hydra Pool server.

 Change the “auth_user” to the same username you are using above.